Berlin Rules: Europe and the German Way

 Sir Paul Lever explores the future of the EU in the wake of Germany's September federal election.

 On Wednesday 25 October, the IPR will welcome former Ambassador to Germany and Vice-President of the Royal United Services Institute Sir Paul Lever to speak on Germany's role in shaping the EU and its future at the head of the bloc.
-Drawing on his recent book of the same title, the veteran diplomat will address a select audience at the University of Bath's London offices before leading a discussion on this theme.
+Drawing on his recent book of the same title, the veteran diplomat will address an audience at the University of Bath's London offices before leading a discussion on this theme.

 Abstract: In the second half of the twentieth century Germany became the dominant political and economic power in Europe and the arbiter of all important EU decisions.
 Yet Germany's leadership of the EU is geared principally to the defence of German national interests.
 Germany exercises power in order to protect the German economy and to enable it to play an influential role in the wider world.
 Beyond that there is no underlying vision or purpose.
 In this talk Sir Paul Lever will examine the reasons for Germany's dominance of Europe and explain how the country's history has shaped its European policies.
 He will compare German politicians' rhetoric about the EU with their behaviour within it and will speculate on how the German-led Europe which the UK is preparing to leave may look in twenty or so years time.